Henriquemcc/Curriculo/README.EN.md

 ## Visualization

-The curriculum can be visualized in PDF through this [link](https://github.com/Henriquemcc/Curriculum/releases/latest/download/Curriculum.pdf).
+The English version of my curriculum can be visualized in PDF through this [link](https://github.com/Henriquemcc/Curriculo/releases/latest/download/Curriculum.pdf).